Transfer Of Heat Energy And Its Effects

 Heat flows from a region of higher temperature to a region of lower temperature.

 The ice cream melts on a hot, sunny day as heat flows from a region of higher temperature to a region of lower temperature.
-Therefore, the heat from the surrounding air passes quickly to the ice cream, raising the temperature of the ice cream, causing it to melt.
+Therefore, the heat from the surrounding air passes quickly to the ice cream, raising the temperature of the ice cream, and causing it to melt.

 Expansion And Contraction